INTRODUCTION

 c.
 Teacher bidden to go: "But the Lord said unto him: Go thy way: for he is a chosen vessel unto me, to bear my name before the Gentiles, and kings, and the children of Israel: For I will shew him how great things he must suffer for my name's sake," Acts 9:10-16.

 d.
 Conclusion: While waiting in Damascus, the Lord calls on Ananias to find Saul and teach him what he must do.
-Ananias was uncertain at first that Saul was ready for a word from the Lord.
+Ananias was initially uncertain that Saul was ready for a word from the Lord.
 The Lord convinced him to visit Saul and tell him what he must do.
 Saul was a chosen vessel who would bear the Lord's name to the Gentiles, the kings, and the children of Israel.
-He would suffer great things for the name of the Lord.
+He would suffer great things in the name of the Lord.
 We are where we need to be NOW!
 To obtain our answer to the question: "What is meant by calling upon the name of the Lord?"

 3. Saul's conversion to Christ: "And Ananias went his way, and entered into the house; and putting his hands on him said, Brother Saul, the Lord, even Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Ghost," Acts 9:17.
 Observe--